altol25/AlexanderWilliamsTolbert/content/event/example/index.md

 ---
 abstract: Race is frequently treated as an explanatory variable in causal models throughout the social sciences.
 Yet, there is lively disagreement about the causal status of race.
-Chapter 4 I defend a position I call causal agnosticism about race, which holds that it is reasonable to withhold judgment as to whether or not race is a cause.
+I defend a position I call causal agnosticism about race, which holds that it is reasonable to withhold judgment as to whether or not race is a cause.
 address:
   city: Pittsburgh
   country: United States